 The Model T100 Fluorescence SO2 Analyzer is officially designated as US EPA Federal Equivalent Method Number EQSA-0495-100 for sulfur dioxide measurement.
-The official List of Designated Reference and Equivalent Methods is published in the U.S. Federal Register: http://www3.epa.gov/ttn/amtic/criteria.html.
+The official List of Designated Reference and Equivalent Methods is published in the U.S. Federal Register: http://www3.epa.gov/ttn/amtic/criteria.html, and specifies the instrument's settings and configurations.